 What You Need to Bring?

-Don’t forget you’ll need your motorcycle licence and current CBT certificate with you, and if you use your own bike, please make sure it’s road legal, insured and that you display L-plates front & rear.
+Don’t forget you’ll need your valid UK licence (counterpart & EU licence), current CBT and theory certificates with you, and if you use your own bike, please make sure it’s road legal, insured and that you display L-plates front & rear.

 We also offer package deals on Full licence training such as A1, A2 & DAS courses, take a look at the relevant page for details.
 If you already know how much training you need and don’t want a package deal or a free assessment, you can just get in touch and book your full licence: A1, A2/DAS.
 Either way, we look forward to hearing from you.